-The Board adopted four Equality Outcomes in the Equality Duty report published in 2018.
+The Board adopted four Equality Outcomes in the Equality Duty report published in 2020 and we continue to measure ourselves against these outcomes.

 This Equality Outcomes report provides an update on the progress that has been made in respect of achieving these outcomes.